nightroman/PowerShellTraps/README.md

+PowerShell is a great tool which makes a lot of difficult things simple.
+But simple things may be difficult as well due to the unusual design and pitfalls.
-PowerShell is a great tool.
-But it is not perfect.
-This is not a problem if one knows the pitfalls and ways to avoid them. *PowerShellTraps* is a collection of some traps and oddities shown by demo scripts and covered by automated tests.
+*PowerShellTraps* is a collection of some traps and oddities shown by demo scripts often accompanied with workarounds and covered by automated tests.
-One of the goals is to test future PowerShell versions and see what changes.

-For simplicity some demo scripts require that the current PowerShell location is set to their directory.
-But this is not needed for automated tests, they take care of proper current locations themselves.
+On invoking scripts ensure the current location is set to their directory.
+For simplicity some of them refer to other files using relative paths.

+Contributions are welcome, see [CONTRIBUTING].
 See also [TESTS].

-Contributions are welcome, see [CONTRIBUTING].

 [CONTRIBUTING]: ./CONTRIBUTING.md
 [TESTS]: ./TESTS.md